Lobamba: Health and welfare

 The government provides health facilities to manage endemic disease and malnutrition.
 Retirement, disability and survivor pensions are available through its welfare system.
+Lobamba has two clinics: Lobamba Clinic and St Mary's Clinic that provide health services to community members but not restricted to Lobamba residents.

+There is a community centre for the Youth and a care pount for children where children come to play and eat.
+The availability of the police station helps reduce crime in the area making it safe for people and next to it is a fire station which brings emergency services closer to the people.

 Transportation

 Many of the roads in Eswatini are unsurfaced, but there are good roads that connect principal towns, including the MR3 highway and MR103 road.
 There are small local airstrips and a railroad that operates between Eswatini and Mozambique.
 The Matsapha Airport is 23 km from Lobamba.
 The next closest domestic and international airport is Maputo International Airport in Mozambique, which is 216 km away.

 One of the tour operators in Eswatini is Swazi Trails, which has tours of the Lobamba royal village, nature reserves, game parks, and craft centres.
 Nabo Bashoa runs minibus tours.